Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-watts-strogatz.md

 To discuss routing methods for small-world networks, we need to mention Milgram's experiment, which is also called Small-world experiment.
 In this experiment, 300 people in Omaha, Nebraska and Wichita, Kansas are picked and asked to get a letter to a stock-broker in Boston by passing it through friends.
-In the end, 64 chains completed and it took 6.2 steps on the average, indicating "6 degrees of separation", which has a similar idea of "Kevin Bacon Number".

-> **Kevin Bacon Number**: Number of steps to Kevin Bacon in a Hollywood actor movie co-appearance network
+In the end, 64 chains completed and it took 6.2 steps on the average, indicating "6 degrees of separation", which has a similar idea of "Kevin Bacon Number" (Number of steps to Kevin Bacon in a Hollywood actor movie co-appearance network).

 However, despite the fact that we already know that there exist shortest path between any two nodes in a small world model, the question is: